innovatrics/dot-web-samples/README.md

 This repository contains integration samples of Innovatrics DOT Web Auto Capture Components in various technologies.

-Version of components in samples: 4.1.3
+Version of components in samples: 5.1.0

+## License

+In order to use these components you will need a license agreement.
+To obtain it, please contact support@innovatrics.com.

 ## Samples